-There will be assigned to the trustee pursuant to each trust agreement the representations and warranties of the Seller in the related Sale Agreement, as of a specified date covering, by way of example, the following types of matters:

-- the accuracy of the information set forth for each Qualified Loan on the schedule of Qualified Assets appearing as an exhibit to the trust agreement; - the existence of title insurance insuring, or a title opinion assuring, the lien priority of the Qualified Loan; - · the authority of the Seller to sell the Qualified Loan; - the payment status of the Qualified Loan and the status of payments of taxes, assessments and other charges affecting the related mortgaged property; - the status of such Qualified Loan as a "Qualified Loan" under Farmer Mac's charter and its conformity in all material respects with Farmer Mac's program guides; and - the existence of customary provisions in the related mortgage note and mortgage that permits the holder of the mortgage to obtain marketable title to the mortgaged property upon the borrower's default.
+There will be assigned to the Trustee pursuant to each Trust Agreement the representations and warranties of the Seller in the related Sale Agreement, as of a specified date covering, by way of example, the following types of matters: (i) the accuracy of the information set forth for each Qualified Loan on the schedule of Qualified Assets appearing as an exhibit to such Trust Agreement; (ii) the existence of title insurance insuring (or a title opinion assuring) the lien priority of the Qualified Loan; (iii) the authority of the Seller to sell the Qualified Loan; (iv) the payment status of the Qualified Loan and the status of payments of taxes, assessments and other charges affecting the related Mortgaged Property; (v) the status of such Qualified Loan as a "Qualified Loan" under the Farmer Mac Charter and its conformity in all material respects with the Guides and (vi) the existence of customary provisions in the related Mortgage Note and Mortgage that permits the holder of the mortgage to obtain marketable title to the Mortgaged Property upon the borrower's default.

-Unless otherwise specified in the related Sale Agreement, in the event of a material breach of any such representation or warranty, the related Seller will be obligated either to cure such breach in all material respects or to repurchase or replace the affected Qualified Loan as described below.
-Because the representations and warranties will not usually address events that occur following the date as of which they were made, the Seller will have a cure, repurchase or substitution obligation in connection with a breach of such a representation and warranty only if the relevant event that causes such breach occurs prior to the date as of which the representations and warranties were made (usually the date it sells the Qualified Loan to the depositor).
-The Seller would have no such obligation if the relevant event that causes such breach occurs after that date.
+Unless otherwise specified in the related Sale Agreement, in the event of a material breach of any such representation or warranty, the related Seller will be obligated either to cure such breach in all material respects or repurchase or replace the affected Qualified Loan as described below.
+Since the representations and warranties will not usually address events that may occur following the date as of which they were made, the Seller will have a cure, repurchase or substitution obligation in connection with a breach of such a representation and warranty only if the relevant event that causes such breach occurs prior to such date.
+Such party would have no such obligation if the relevant event that causes such breach occurs after such date.

-The Agreements will provide that the master servicer and/or trustee will be required to notify promptly the relevant Seller of any breach of any representation or warranty it made in respect of a Qualified Loan that materially and adversely affects the value of such Qualified Loan or the interests therein of the holders of certificates.
-If the Seller cannot cure such breach within a specified period following the date on which it was notified of such breach, then the Seller will be obligated to repurchase such Qualified Loan from the trustee within a specified period from the date on which the Seller was notified of such breach, at the Purchase Price.
-For any Qualified Loan, the "Purchase Price" is equal to the sum of the loan's unpaid principal balance plus unpaid accrued interest thereon at the mortgage interest rate from the date as to which interest was last paid to the due date in the Due Period in which the purchase is to occur, plus certain servicing expenses that are reimbursable to the master servicer and central servicer.
-A Seller's repurchase of a Qualified Loan may also include payment of a prepayment premium or yield maintenance charge to the extent described in the related prospectus supplement.
-A Seller, rather than repurchase a Qualified Loan as to which a breach has occurred, will have the option if so specified in the related prospectus supplement, within two years after initial issuance of the related series of certificates, to cause the removal of such Qualified Loan from the trust fund and substitute in its place one or more other Qualified Loans, in accordance with standards established by Farmer Mac to assure that any such substitution will not materially alter the characteristics of the trust fund.
+The Agreements will provide that the Master Servicer and/or Trustee will be required to notify promptly the relevant Seller of any breach of any representation or warranty made by it in respect of a Qualified Loan that materially and adversely affects the value of such Qualified Loan or the interests therein of the Holders.
+If such Seller cannot cure such breach within a specified period following the date on which it was notified of such breach, then such Seller will be obligated to repurchase such Qualified Loan from the Trustee within a specified period from the date on which the Seller was notified of such breach, at the Purchase Price therefor.
+As to any Qualified Loan, the "Purchase Price" is equal to the sum of the unpaid principal balance thereof, plus unpaid accrued interest thereon at the Mortgage Interest Rate from the date as to which interest was last paid to the due date in the Due Period in which the relevant purchase is to occur, plus certain servicing expenses that are reimbursable to the Master Servicer and Central Servicer.
+A Seller's repurchase of a Qualified Loan may also include payment of a Prepayment Premium or Yield Maintenance Charge to the extent described in the related Prospectus Supplement.
+A Seller, rather than repurchase a Qualified Loan as to which a breach has occurred, will have the option if so specified in the related Prospectus Supplement, within two years after initial issuance of the related Series of Certificates, to cause the removal of such Qualified Loan from the Trust Fund and substitute in its place one or more other Qualified Loans, in accordance with standards established by Farmer Mac to assure that any such substitution will not materially alter the characteristics of the related Trust Fund.